mirzawaqasahmed/f5-big-iq-lab/docs/class3/module1/lab1.rst

 Click CONFIGURATION to view and evaluate the settings for application properties.
 The Application owner can easily update the BIG-IP configuration (Virtual Server, Node, etc..).

-Take the time to naviate in all the different menu.
+Take the time to navigate in all the different menu.

 .. image:: ../pictures/module1/img_module1_lab1_8.png
   :align: center